-#GP(0) If a memory operand effective address is outside the CS, DS, ES, FS, or

-If the DS, ES, FS, or GS register is used to access memory and it contains made while the current privilege level is 3.
+#GP(0) If a memory operand effective address is outside the CS, DS, ES, FS, or GS segment limit.
+If the DS, ES, FS, or GS register is used to access memory and it contains a null segment selector. #SS(0) If a memory operand effective address is outside the SS segment limit. #PF(fault-code) If a page fault occurs. #AC(0) If alignment checking is enabled and an unaligned memory reference is made while the current privilege level is 3.
 (Only occurs when fetching target from memory.)

-#SS(0) If a memory operand effective address is outside the SS segment limit.

-#AC(0) If alignment checking is enabled and an unaligned memory reference is